-- File an accurate and complete Whereabouts summary twice per year. - Provide the following in their CAP Whereabouts summary: a primary overnight residence, training location(s) and typical times of training, and details regarding upcoming competitions. - Ensure basic summary information is accurate at all times.
+- File guarterly Whereabouts by the following deadlines: March 15, June 15, September 15, and December 15. - Provide the following in their CAP Whereabouts summary: a primary overnight residence, training location(s) and typical times of training, and details regarding upcoming competitions. - Ensure basic summary information is accurate at all times.